Jakus23/non/README.md

 > **The ‘Hello World!’ example**: Save `Hello World` in a file with a `.non` extension.

-Over time the language became more consequential, to the point where business motivations are digital and consistent fast.
-You can discuss implemenation details with dev later.
+You can make business motivation digital and consistent fast with _non_, and discuss implementation details with dev later.

 More about each token...